This is a review of the earlier model – the Gossamer Gear Silverback 55.

-The Silverback 55 has a framesheet which replaces the U-shaped aluminum stay which is still used in the Gossamer Gear’s other backpacks, including the Mariposa 60 and the Gorilla 40.
-As someone who’s been using Gossamer Gear packs for over a decade, back in the old days when the company used arrows as frame stays, I never thought I’d see the day when they made a backpack with an internal framesheet.
-It is removable, although doing so will significant reduce the load carrying capacity of the Silverback from 35 lbs down to 20 lbs.
+The Silverback 55 has a frame sheet that replaces the U-shaped aluminum stay which is still used in the Gossamer Gear’s other backpacks, including the Mariposa 60 and Gorilla 40.
+As someone who’s been using Gossamer Gear packs for over a decade, back in the old days when the company used arrows as frame stays, I never thought I’d see the day when they made a backpack with an internal frame sheet.
+It is removable, although doing so will significantly reduce the load-carrying capacity of the Silverback from 35 lbs down to 20 lbs.

 Silverback Hip Belt Sizing

 One of Gossamer Gear’s key differentiators has always been the ability to choose a hip belt length that’s a different size than a pack’s torso length size.
 For example, you could buy a large length torso with a medium length hip belt if you were tall and thin or to match whatever body shape you have.
 You can still buy a different sized hip belt with the Mariposa 60 and a Gorilla 40, but at the moment you can only get a medium-sized hip belt for the Silverback 55.
 Gossamer Gear does plan to offer a small and large Silverback 55 soon, but it’s not currently available now.
 Unfortunately, the Silverback 55 hip belt is not interchangeable with the Mariposa 60 and Gorilla 40 hip belts, because the velcro that attaches it to the pack is on the other side.

 The Silverback 55 has two tiers of side compression straps that make it easy to lash gear to the side of the backpack, including snowshoes or a folded up Thermarest Zlite pad, since the straps are long enough for this purpose.
 Both compression straps close with buckles, making them easy to use for this purpose.